jamulussoftware/jamuluswebsite/wiki/en/en-Software-Manual.md

 The chat text entered in that dialog is sent to all connected clients.
-If a new chat message arrives and the Chat dialog is not already open, it will opened automatically for all clients.
+If a new chat message arrives and the Chat dialog is not already open, it will open automatically for all clients.

 ### Profile window